Pi Piscis Austrini

 Pi Piscis Austrini, Latinized from π Piscis Austrini, is binary star system in the southern constellation of Piscis Austrinus, near the eastern constellation border with Sculptor.
 It has a yellow-white hue and is visible to the naked eye as a dim point of light with an apparent visual magnitude of 5.12.
 The system is located at a distance of 92 light-years from the Sun based on parallax.
-Its radial velocity is poorly constrained, but it appears to be drifting closer at a rate of around −6 km/s.
+It is drifting closer with a radial velocity of −6 km/s.
 Pi Piscis Austrini is moving through the galaxy at a velocity of 16.3 km/s relative to the Sun.
 Its projected galactic orbit carries it between 24,000 and 37,500 light-years from the center of the galaxy.

 This is a single-lined spectroscopic binary system with an orbital period of 178.3 days and an eccentricity of 0.53.
 The primary component is an F-type main-sequence star with a stellar classification of F1 V Fe-0.8.